 $230,000 (estimated)

-"The Hills Have Eyes," starring Susan Lanier, Robert Houston, and John Steadman, is a classic horror-thriller released in 1977.
-Directed and written by the acclaimed Wes Craven, with Eric Saarinen handling cinematography, the film brought together a talented team to create a truly unsettling experience.
+"The Hills Have Eyes" (1977) is a landmark horror-thriller starring Susan Lanier, Robert Houston, and John Steadman.
+Directed and written by the legendary Wes Craven, with Eric Saarinen overseeing cinematography, the film is celebrated for its chilling atmosphere and enduring influence in the genre.

 ComedyHorrorMystery